indrajeetydv/ReactNotes/README.md

 Use `useReducer` when you have complex state logic that involves multiple sub-values or when the next state depends on the previous state.

 ---

-## What is the `useReducer` hook in React and when should it be used?

 ### Introduction to `useReducer`